hubmapconsortium/antibody-api/server/manual_test_files/README.md

 Then CMD-click on both .pdf files.
 Then click 'submit'.

-If it succeeds you get back two columns of information: the antibody name, and the unique identifier of the antibodies just uploaded (see uoloadWithPDF.png file).
+If it succeeds you get back two columns of information: the antibody name, and the unique identifier of the antibodies just uploaded (see ./server/manual_test_files/upload/uploadWithPDF.png).
 If you do this multiple times it will make one entry for each upload (it will NOT overwrite).

 You can use similar methods to the above to check the database and ElasticSearch.